What Is Colorectal Cancer?

 - Heredity.
 As with any cancer, susceptibility to colorectal cancer is at least partly determined by genetic makeup.
 A few people inherit medical conditions, such as familial adenomatous polyposis (FAP), MYH-associated polyposis (MAP), Gardner's syndrome, Turcot's syndrome, Peutz-Jagher's syndrome, juvenile polyposis, and Cowden's disease.
-In all of these disorders, colon polyps develop at an early age and unless treated, these people are almost certain to develop colorectal cancer.
+In all of these disorders, colon polyps develop at an early age, and unless treated, these people are at high risk of developing colorectal cancer.

 - Hereditary nonpolyposis colon cancer.
 The disease extends from generation to generation and causes a person to develop colon cancer.
-This disease is associated with other cancers including endometrial, small bowel, upper urinary tract, bladder, ovary, stomach, bile duct, skin, and some pancreatic cancers.
-This is also known as the Lynch Syndrome.
+This disease is associated with other cancers including endometrial, ovarian, stomach, small intestine, pancreas, kidney, ureter, brain, and bile duct.

 - Diet.
 Diet also contributes to the risk of colorectal cancer, although the cause-and-effect relationship is still unclear.
 People whose diets are high in fruits and vegetables seem to have a reduced risk.
 Many studies implicate animal fat and protein as promoters of colorectal cancer, although researchers are cautious about drawing any definite conclusions.
 Some studies show that regularly eating red meat, which is rich in saturated fat and protein, increases risk, while others find no connection.
 Some scientists note that fat is the main culprit, while others suspect protein.
 Others contend that it's not the fat and protein themselves, but the way they are cooked.
 They note that fats and protein cooked at high temperatures -- especially when broiled and barbecued -- can produce a host of potentially carcinogenic substances linked to colorectal cancer.